Access over 1,400 airport lounges worldwide.

-Royal Brunei Airlines is the national carrier of Brunei Darussalam, offering flights to 32 destinations across Asia, the Middle East, Europe, and Australia.
-As a dry airline, no alcohol is served onboard, and complimentary Halal meals are provided in economy class.
-Additionally, passengers can order from a selection of 17 special meals up to 24 hours before their flight.
+Royal Brunei Airlines is the official airline of Brunei Darussalam, serving a variety of destinations in Asia, the Middle East, Europe, and Australia.
+As a dry airline, they do not serve alcohol onboard, but they do offer Halal meals for passengers in economy class.
+In fact, travelers can even pre-order from a selection of 17 special meals up to 24 hours before their flight.

 HONG KONG TO BRUNEI

-The flight time was 2 hours and 45 minutes, and I was pleased to discover that inflight entertainment was available.
-The cabin was clean and comfortable, and 20 minutes after takeoff, I was offered a choice of two meals, chicken or beef rendang, a regional specialty originating in Sumatra, Indonesia, but also typical of Malaysia and Brunei.
+The flight from Hong Kong to Brunei lasted approximately 2 hours and 45 minutes, and I was pleased to have access to inflight entertainment during this time.
+The cabin itself was clean and comfortable, and just 20 minutes after takeoff, we were offered a choice between two meal options: chicken or beef rendang.
+Beef rendang is a regional specialty that originates from Sumatra in Indonesia but is also commonly enjoyed in Malaysia and Brunei.

-I opted for the beef rendang, which had a subtle spiciness and was accompanied by drinks such as juices, water, and soft drinks.
-The dessert was a pre-made item, which was a nice touch when compared to unimaginative pre-packaged ice cream offered by other airlines.
+I decided to try the beef rendang option which had a delightful hint of spiciness.
+The meal was accompanied by various drink options such as juices, water, and soft drinks.
+To add to the pleasant surprise, dessert was included as well – a pre-made item that provided a nice touch compared to the typical pre-packaged ice cream offered by other airlines.

 BRUNEI TO MELBOURNE

-On my subsequent flight from Brunei to Melbourne, which was 6 hours and 45 minutes, I had an exit row seat with excellent legroom, although without a window.
+On my subsequent flight from Brunei to Melbourne, which lasted around 6 hours and 45 minutes, I had an exit row seat with ample legroom (although no window).

-The service began 20 minutes after takeoff, and the crew reached me 35 minutes later, offering a choice of beef or chicken.
-I chose the beef, which was served with a pasta salad and a delicious red velvet cake.
+The service began shortly after takeoff and, 35 minutes later, the crew reached me with a choice between beef and chicken for the main meal.
+I opted for the beef option, which was served along with a pasta salad and a delicious red velvet cake.

-During this sector from Brunei to Melbourne, no additional services are offered, but the crew regularly came with juice, coke, and water, unlike my recent Cathay Pacific flights.
-Snacks, including hot noodles, nuts, and biscuits, were available in the galley.
+During this leg of my journey from Brunei to Melbourne, no additional services were offered.
+However, the crew frequently came around offering juice, coke, and water – something that was lacking in my recent flights with Cathay Pacific.
+In addition to these beverages, snacks such as hot noodles, nuts, and biscuits were available in the galley.

-Overall, Royal Brunei Airlines exceeded my expectations, and I would fly with them again without hesitation.
-The exceptional service provided during the flight surpassed my recent economy class experiences.
-I hope that airlines based in Asia will continue to offer the same level of service that we are accustomed to in this part of the world.
+Overall, Royal Brunei Airlines exceeded my expectations, and I would gladly choose to fly with them again.
+The exceptional service provided during both flights far surpassed what I have experienced in recent economy class travels.
+I hope that other Asian-based airlines continue to provide this level of service that we have come to expect in this part of the world.